Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 chown -R mangos:mangos /opt/mangos
 chmod -R 770 /opt/mangos
 ```
-If you dont have a Black-Belt in Bash-Fu thats not a problem as we will now break that down into hopefully some thing a bit more understandable
+If you don't have a Black-Belt in Bash-Fu that's not a problem as we will now break that down into hopefully some thing a bit more understandable
 + --system = we want to create a system user
 + --home-dir /opt/mangos = this will be the home of the user we are going to create and should also reflect the base installation directory of your server core
 + --no-create-home = this lets the adduser program know not to create the home directory, we already did that during the install
 + --shell /usr/sbin/nologin = we also do not want this new user to be able to log-in as this is a system user not a human user
 + --user-group = this lets us create the group along side the user that way later on we can assign human users to that group and give out group permissions
-+ mangos = finaly the name of the user/group we are creating
++ mangos = finally the name of the user/group we are creating

 The chown sets mangos:mangos(user:group) as the full owner and group of that directory.
 And the chmod sets the permission to allow owner and group full access to the directory Recursively.
 We can add a user to our mangos group in order to upload files to the data directory:
 ```bash